 If you do decide to opt for a mechanical keyboard, the next thing to decide is what type of switch you want.
 Most gaming keyboards tend to use the German-made Cherry MX switches, but you'll occasionally see other types from Kailh and Outemu as well, or in the case of Logitech and Razer, their own in-house switches.
 Broadly speaking, though, they tend to fall into one of two categories: linear or tactile.

 Taking Cherry's MX switches as our primary example, linear Red switches are often considered the fastest and best for gaming.
-Their clean, up and down movements don't provide a lot of tactile feedback, making them less suitable for long typing stints, but their short actuation points make them a popular choice for FPS games and competitive online games.
-You'll also find even faster linear variants known as MX Silver, too, which have an even shorter actuation point than MX Reds.
+Their simple, unaltered up and down movements don't provide a lot of tactile feedback, making them less suitable for long typing stints, but their short actuation points make them a good choice for FPS games and competitive online games.
+There are also MX Speed Silver switches, which have an even shorter actuation point than MX Reds.

 We're also starting to see more Kailh or Kaihua switches appear on mechanical keyboards, too.
 These are made in China and the most common linear models are Kailh Reds, which are very similar to Cherry MX Reds, and Speed Silvers, which as you might have guessed is Kailh's answer to Cherry's MX Silver.
 You'll also find tactile Kailh Browns and Blues, but they've got a few more tactile 'Speed' variants, too, including Speed Bronze and Speed Copper.
 These are less common, but are a lot more 'clicky' (i.e.: noisy) than their linear Speed Silver counterparts.